Revised August 30, 2021

-This is a new 2021 Small Business Administration grant program for live venue businesses who were shuttered during Covid-19 pandemic.
-The application portal is currently open and receiving applications.
+This was a new 2021 Small Business Administration grant program for live venue businesses who were shuttered during Covid-19 pandemic.

 Who is eligible?